 Remedyforce SSO requires a custom domain.
 If you don't already have a domain for your organization, create one.

-Log on to your Remedyforce site as an administrator and navigate to Domain Management > My Domain.
+Log on to your Remedyforce site as an administrator.

 Enter a subdomain name, check for availability, and click Register Domain.